OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/health-fitness/intro.md

 In the case of a heart rate monitoring alarm, try to strike a balance between job frequency and notification frequency.
 For example, you may want to check your heart rate every ten seconds.
 However, you would probably find it intrusive to receive notifications every time your heart rate goes above, or drops below, a certain value.

-Consider the following parametrization for a background job that will notify you if your heart rate is above 190 bpm, with a maximum notification frequency of one notification per minute:
+Consider the following parameterization for a background job that notifies you if your heart rate is above 190 bpm, with a maximum notification frequency of one notification per minute:

 ![Setting up a heart rate monitoring alarm](images/set-background-job2-ss.png)

-After you have created your background job you can update it or delete it using the **UpdateBackgroundJob** action or the **DeleteBackgroundJob** action, respectively.
+After you have created your background job you can update or delete it using the **UpdateBackgroundJob** action and the **DeleteBackgroundJob** action, respectively.

-To check that that the background job was successfully created, verify if the value of **SetBackgroundJob.Success** is **True**.
+To check that the background job was successfully created, verify the value of **SetBackgroundJob.Success** is **True**.

 ### Handling errors

-The app with the plugin can run on many Android or iOS devices, with different hardware and configurations.
+An app with the health and fitness plugin can run on many Android or iOS devices, with different hardware and software configurations.
 To ensure a good user experience and prevent the app from crashing, handle the errors within the app.

 Following is a list of actions you can use to make sure there are no errors: